shopware5/devdocs/source/developers-guide/concept-cart-bundle/index.md

     <tag name="cart_processor" priority="50000" />
 </service>
 ```
 Using a high priority defines an early position inside the cart calculation for this processor.
-The `\Shopware\Bundle\CartBundle\Domain\Product\ProductProcessor` is registered with priority 30000, which means it is executed after this black list processor.
+The `\Shopware\Bundle\CartBundle\Domain\Product\ProductProcessor` is registered with priority 30000, which means it is executed after this blacklist processor.